Unvaccinated Redmond firefighters criticize city's handling of vaccine mandate

 She said they are not getting vaccinated because of their Christian beliefs.

-“We get to choose what we do with our body, and if we don't feel that that's something that's good for our body, we should have the choice not to do it,” Parnell said.
+“We get to choose what we do with our body, and if we don't feel that that's something that's good for our body, we should have the choice not to do it,” said Amanda Parnell.

 Families of the Redmond firefighters said the city needs to honor the exemption and accommodations.